Queen Anne style furniture: History and characteristics

 Ornamentation is minimal, in contrast to earlier 17th-century and William and Mary styles, which prominently featured inlay, figured veneers, paint, and carving.
 The cabriole leg is the "most recognizable element" of Queen Anne furniture.
 Cabriole legs were influenced by the designs of the French cabinetmaker André-Charles Boulle and the Rococo style from the French court of Louis XV.
 But the intricate ornamentation of post-Restoration furniture was abandoned in favor of more conservative designs, possibly under the influence of the simple and elegant lines of imported Chinese furniture.

 When decorative motifs or other ornamentation are used in Queen Anne-style furniture, it is often limited to carved scallop or shell or scroll-shaped motifs (sometimes in relief form and often found on the crest and knees), broken and C-curves, and acanthus leaves.
 The use of japanning is an exception to the general Queen Anne trend of minimal ornament.
 When used, japanned decoration was frequently in red, green, or gilt on a blue-green field.

 The tilt-top tea table on a tripod was first made during the "Queen Anne" (in reality George II) period in the 1730s.

-Queen Anne eventually was eclipsed by the later Chippendale style; late Queen Anne and early Chippendale pieces are very similar, and the two styles are often identified with each together.
+Queen Anne eventually was eclipsed by the later Chippendale style; late Queen Anne and early Chippendale pieces are very similar, and the two styles are often identified with each other.